Frostar/amidumb/README.md

-# Ode to amidumb.com (supposedly by SwiftOnSecurity)
+# Ode to amidumb.com

 Good ol' Swift gives you motivation in rough times.

-Originally hosted amidumb.com, but in the time of writing this site no longer. :-( So spread the Swift motivation by download / clone the project and host it yourself!
+Originally hosted amidumb.com (supposedly by SwiftOnSecurity), but in the time of writing this site no longer. :-(

+So spread the Swift motivation by download / clone the project and host it yourself!

 http://j-frost.dk/amidumb